There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 - Fouth 15 minutes: spoke with a vendor on the phone over the generator specifications

-Most of the time. the people who enforce these foolish requirements don’t even know why they do so.
-They’re doing it because it’s how things are just done.
+Again, I hated filling out my timesheet as it was utterly absurd.
+And most of the time, the people who enforce these foolish requirements don’t even know why they do so.
+Usually, though, it’s because it’s how things are just done.

 #10 Keep private information private